 An omnipresent phenomenon

-Guanxi (关系) refers to a social and business networking practice in Chinese culture involving long-term personal connections and the mutually beneficial exchange of favors.
-Guanxi is neither strictly business, nor personal; guanxi relies on a blend of affective ties (personal caring) and instrumental ties (ability to provide solutions).
-In business, guanxi arises from 1) shared identity or mutual acquaintance, 2) genuine connection and frequent proximity, and 3) contacts, i.e. business facilitating/matchmaking.
+Guanxi (关系) refers to a social and business networking practice in Chinese culture, involving long-term personal connections and the mutually beneficial exchange of favors.
+Guanxi is neither strictly business nor personal.
+It relies on a blend of emotional and instrumental ties between people, including demonstrations of both personal caring and the mutual ability to provide solutions.
+In business, guanxi is based on 1) a common identity (e.g. similarity of interests, social role, or goals) or mutual acquaintance to ground a genuine connection, 2) frequent proximity (or other communication), and 3) useful business contacts and the ability to mutually facilitate business interests.

 Guanxi is an omnipresent phenomenon in China.
 It is crucial in personal relationships, business to business relations, and business to government relations.
 In order to move beyond superficial friendship with a Chinese person, you must be aware of the practice of guanxi.
-Likewise, for businesses: even as a foreigner, you must become aware of guanxi.
+For businesses to enjoy the benefits of long-term, reliable, profitable business relationships, managers must cultivate guanxi.
+Awareness of guanxi is important even for foreigners in China.

 This post defines guanxi from a Western perspective and specifically refers to social and business guanxi.
 (It does not refer to familial guanxi.)
 In this post, I provide examples of how guanxi functions and suggest some best practices for Western individuals and business interested in utilising guanxi.